Inventory Migration Scope

-The project planning and execution revolves around the setting of a target date for start up operations from the new facility after migration.
+The project planning and execution revolves around the setting of a target date for start-up operations from the new facility after migration.
 All activities originate after this announcement.
-Normally the transitions should be planned in a lean month or period when the demand on logistics supply chain is likely to be lean and the inventory in the warehouse is at the lowest level.
+Normally the transitions should be planned in a lean month or period when the demand for logistics supply chain is likely to be lean, and the inventory in the warehouse is at the lowest level.

 Marketing, Sales and Order Fulfillment departments would have to announce the plans to the distributors, channel partners and the rest of the players in the chain and plan to increase the stocks at the forward locations to cover up for the period of migration when the supplies are likely to get disrupted.
 The new location address and details would have to be informed to the markets.

 Procurement, inventory planners and logistics will plan for holding required stocks in the pipeline, plan for a lean inventory in the warehouse by shipping out and liquidating stocks as much as possible, stop inbound shipments during the transition period and inform all vendors, suppliers, freight forwarders of the new warehouse location for future transactions.